The Wilcove Team

-David S. Wilcove (professor): Members of my research group tackle a range of topics around the world, but in all of our work we strive to use a combination of ecology, economics, and policy research to find workable solutions to challenging conservation issues.
-Recent or ongoing projects include: studies of the impact of logging and oil-palm agriculture on biodiversity in Southeast Asia; impact of the cage-bird trade on Indonesian birds; conservation of migratory animals; factors affecting the distribution of birds along elevational gradients in the Himalayas; reforestation and forest recovery in China, Costa Rica, and Peru; and the impacts of hunting on wildlife in China.
+David S. Wilcove (professor): Members of my research group use a combination of ecology, economics, and policy research to find innovative ways to protect biodiversity around the world.
+Recent or ongoing projects include: studies of the impact of logging and oil-palm agriculture on biodiversity in Southeast Asia; impact of the cage-bird trade on Indonesian birds; conservation of migratory animals; factors affecting the distribution of birds along elevational gradients in the Himalayas; reforestation and forest recovery in China, Costa Rica, and Peru; and the impacts of hunting on wildlife in China and Brazil.
 Prior to joining the Princeton faculty in 2001, I served as senior ecologist with the Environmental Defense Fund (1991-2001) and The Wilderness Society (1986-1991).
 I am an avid birdwatcher who cannot forgive himself for missing the Hawaiian Crow in 1996, but who did see the last wild Spix’s Macaw in Brazil in 1993.

 Prior to joining the Drongos, I received my B.S. from Peking University in 2014, and during my time there, I became an avid birdwatcher and also became aware of the conservation issues pertaining to birds and other organisms.

 Alex Wiebe (graduate student): I am a biologist interested in many of the components of conservation, including ecology, evolution, theory, and quantitative social psychology.
 I am particularly interested in how conservation interfaces with information - how information accessibility and processing power influence conservation, for example through the evolution of social heuristics, and how new technologies help societies better direct resources to conservation.
 I am also interested in the role evolution plays in avian responses to human pressures.